ThatNintendoNerd/Smush-Material-Research/difcube.md

 ---
 ---
 # Diffuse Cube Maps (Texture8)
-Diffuse cube maps are used for special materials that use an environment cube map to color the model such as the stage editor backgrounds.
+Diffuse cube maps are used for texturing skyboxes such as the stage editor backgrounds or for effects that wouldn't be possible with traditional texture coordinates such as the galaxy under Rosalina's dress.

 Click and drag on desktop or touch and drag on mobile to orbit the camera in the demo below.
 Switch between a sphere and cube to see the impact of different geometry on the resulting reflections.